 “I wouldn’t even know if there were elite runners at the Rock `n` Roll Marathon,” she said of the race where she ran her old PR 4:18.
 “But when people hear you are a marathon runner, they always ask, ‘have you run Boston?’
 So Boston is a benchmark.”

-Boston’s century-plus legacy of excellence makes it unique.
-But with the modern Rock `n` Roll Series, and much of the sport today, while encouraging full participation, it has lost interest in identifying and rewarding excellence.
-And, as mentioned, most every kid’s run in the land falls into the “everyone is a winner” format where just doing is good enough, and being ordinary is celebrated as opposed to being the jumping off point for improvement, because the drive to improve is what will fuel the quality of the rest of one’s life.
+Boston’s legacy of excellence makes it unique.
+But with the modern Rock `n` Roll Series, and much of the sport today primarily encouraging full participation, it has lost interest in identifying and rewarding excellence.
+And, as mentioned, almost every kid’s run these days falls into the “everyone is a winner” category where just doing is good enough, and being ordinary is celebrated.
+While there is nothing wrong with celebrating healthy participation, shouldn’t it be a jumping-off point for improvement — because the drive to improve is what will fuel the quality of the rest of one’s life?

 Pointing out, as CGI CEO Scott Dickey does, “that the Competitor Group and Elite Racing are profoundly different brands”, it is at least interesting to see how simply hosting runners has become the goal of running in America rather than challenging participants to improve.
 And need it be said that it was the fire of competition that forged America into the envy of the world?

 Long time sports agent Brendan Reilly, president of Boulder Wave, attended the Rock `n` Roll Half Marathon in Virginia Beach this Labor Day weekend.

 “I signed up the day before, did a five-minute jog before the gun went off,” he recalls.
 “I ran a shade under 7:15/mile, and somehow ended up 142nd of 15,000+ “runners.”
 As we know, there is nothing remotely impressive about 7:15 miles, and in the old New England days, that pace would maybe get you into the top quarter of finishers.